-Testimonials from Past Interns "I really recommend the internship to other PhD students.
+"I really recommend the internship to other PhD students.
 It is definitely a fantastic opportunity to learn new skills, make vital contacts, build a platform for your PhD, and open avenues for future career."

 "I just wanted to write and thank you for role you played in making my Internship such a positive experience for me.
 Everyone made me feel very welcome and it really helped me to get over my initial nervousness.
 As you are aware I've not always had the best experiences, so to be made to feel as if I was one of the team made a huge difference and when it came to leave, I really wish that I'd been able to stay longer."

-"The support I received throughout the internship was excellent and I was able to work on things other than my actual assigned projects which allowed me to get experience on research methods I was less experienced in" "I enjoyed being part of team and working with others to exchange ideas and get feedback...I have gained an insight into government research and how this applies to policy which is something I can now build into my own research" "Every person I have met has been very friendly, and always eager to help or share information whilst maintaining professionalism.
+"I enjoyed being part of team and working with others to exchange ideas and get feedback...I have gained an insight into government research and how this applies to policy which is something I can now build into my own research"

+"Every person I have met has been very friendly, and always eager to help or share information whilst maintaining professionalism.
 I was treated as an equal analyst and was welcomed in the team straight away."
-How will we be Recruiting?

 Informal interviews will take place over Microsoft Teams prior to appointment and security clearance.

-Security Restrictions

 Posts will require successful candidates to go through security clearance, there may be different requirements for different areas.

-Working Arrangements and Location

-Most posts will be based at 2 Marsham Street, London, SW1P 4DF.
-Some posts may be available at our Croydon or Sheffield offices.
+Most posts will be based at 2 Marsham Street, London, SWIP 4DF.
+Some posts may be available at our Croydon, Sheffield offices or Solihull.
 Currently we are working in a hybrid way, between offices and home.
 Applicants from part-time registered students and for flexible hours are welcomed.
-If successful, part-time students who are eligible for studentship extensions will have these applied on a part-time basis.
+If successful, parttime students who are eligible for studentship extensions will have these applied on a part-time basis.

-Contact

-Graeme Willmott

-Email: graeme.willmott@homeoffice.gov.uk

-Tel: 07392101692